Ronald Jones II Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- Jones' 43 rushing yards per game in his seven career matchups against the Panthers are 12.5 fewer yards than his over/under in Sunday's game.
+- Against the Panthers, Jones' 43 rushing yards per game over his seven career matchups are 5.5 fewer than his over/under in Sunday's game.

-- In four of seven games against the Panthers Jones has rushed for a touchdown.
-But he did not have multiple TDs in any of those games.
+- Jones has had a rushing touchdown in four games versus the Panthers, but did not have multiple TDs in any of those games.

-- Allowing 115.6 rushing yards per game, the Panthers have the 20th-ranked run defense in the league.
+- Jones will go up against a Panthers squad that allows 115.6 rushing yards per game and is the NFL's 20th-ranked rush defense.

-- The Buccaneers are up against the NFL's 12th-ranked defense when it comes to rushing TDs allowed (14 this year).
+- Jones and the Buccaneers will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).

 Recent Performances

-- In last week's matchup with the Jets, Jones picked up 26 yards on 10 carries.
+- Against the Jets last week, Jones rushed 10 times for 26 yards.

-- Over his last three outings, Jones has rushed for 154 yards (51.3 per game) on 38 carries with one touchdown.
+- Over his last three games, Jones has run for 154 yards on 38 carries (51.3 ypg), with one rushing touchdown.

 Jones' Tampa Bay Teammates